bambooforest/life_of_p/README.md

 Africa is notable for lacking voiceless bilabial plosives (Houis 1974;
-Maddieson 1984; Clements and Rialland 2008) and is interesting because within a relatively broad sample of phonological segment borrowings /p/ is the most frequently borrowewd speech sound (Grossman et al. 2020).
+Maddieson 1984; Clements and Rialland 2008) and is interesting because within a relatively broad sample of phonological segment borrowings /p/ is the most frequently borrowed speech sound (Grossman et al. 2020).
 In other words, /p/ seems to have been lost in certain linguistic areas, probably due to regular processes of sound change, but then is easily re-introduced into languages via borrowing, e.g., Tem (Central Gur,